spcweb/TermInA/README.md

 - Tab functionality is planned for v2.1
 - Windows support is experimental
 - Some AI providers may have rate limits
+- Web scraping may be limited by search engine rate limits
+- Some websites may block automated requests

 ## 🗺️ Roadmap

 ### v2.1 (Next Release)
+- [x] Web integration with AI agent
+- [x] Automatic web searching when needed
 - [ ] Multiple tabs support
 - [ ] Split panes
 - [ ] Theme marketplace